-This is a backpacking trip that visits a subalpine lake in Jennie Lakes Wilderness – Weaver Lake just outside of Sequoia National Park.
+This is a backpacking loop to two subalpine lakes just outside of Sequoia National Park.

-We’ll meet in Pasadena day one at 9am.
+We’ll meet in Pasadena on day one at 10 am.
 Students do not need any technical equipment, though if they have their own camping gear we highly recommend they bring it.
 They do not need any prior backpacking or camping experience for this trip.
 Backpack weight will be based on the size of the participant but participants can expect to carry up to 35 lbs.